Aishk12/fastbox-delivery-simulator/README.md

 The FastBox Delivery Simulator assigns each package to the nearest delivery agent using Euclidean distance and simulates the delivery route from the agent's current location to the warehouse and then to the package destination.

-The program calculates:
+The program generates a report containing:

 * Packages delivered by each agent
 * Total distance travelled
 * Delivery efficiency
 * Most efficient agent
-* Final delivery report in JSON format

 ## Technologies Used

 * Python
 * JSON
-* Mathematical calculations
-* File handling
+* File Handling
+* Mathematical Calculations

 ## Key Python Concepts

 * JSON parsing
-* Dictionaries and lists
+* Lists and dictionaries
 * Functions
 * Loops
 * Conditional statements